CreaturePhil/nef/README.md

 # Plugins

-Plugins passes an object to nef to allow such things as persist data when saving.
+Plugins passes an object to nef to allow such things as persisting data when saving.

 - [nef-fs](https://github.com/CreaturePhil/nef-fs)